 What are the signs?

 Taking more than the medical dose of amphetamines causes the person to present several clear signs and symptoms.
-Higher doses of amphetamines cause the person to become highly energetic, hyper-focused, talkative, and euphoric.
+Higher doses of amphetamines cause the person to become highly energetic, sweaty, hyper-focused, talkative, and euphoric.

 Amphetamines also cause physical side effects that become much more pronounced with increasing doses.
 These include sweating, shaking, high blood pressure/heart rate, and enlarged pupils.